SilverFox70/node-eventDispatcher/docs/guide.md

 # Guide | EventDispatcher

 ## Purpose of EventDispatcher
-EventDispatcher is a lightweight 'broadcaster' implementation of an _Event Driven Architecture_ pattern.
+EventDispatcher is a lightweight 'broadcaster' implementation of a "publish-subscribe" _Event Driven Architecture_ pattern.
 The Event Dispatcher itself acts as the hub to which all components subscribe to.
 When events occur, the Event Dispatcher notifies all subscribers.
+The EventDispatcher itself has no direct of who is emitting or listening to events.s

 ## API
 Given the following: